 - Muzzy in Gondoland ends with one.
 All main characters say goodbye to Muzzy, and then break the fourth wall and say goodbye to the audience.

 - PAW Patrol: This kind of song plays at the end of every show.
 It's praising the dogs for doing a good job and saving the day.
-However, after Season One, the lyrics were removed and an instrumental plays instead.
+However, after Season One, the lyrics were removed and an instrumental plays instead over the final scene.
 The lyrics:

 And we saved the day!